 - In a small sauce pan with a double boiler, heat one inch of water to boiling.
 In double boiler (or a metal bowl to go over the saucepan of water) whisk together the egg yolks and sugar.

-- Measure out ⅓ cup lemon juice (discard any remaining juice or save for another use) and add juice and zest of 4 lemons to sugar mixture.
+- Measure out 1/3 cup lemon juice (discard any remaining juice or save for another use) and add juice and 1/4 cup lemon zest to sugar mixture.
 Continue whisking over heat for about 8-9 minutes.
 It will begin to thicken slightly.

 - Remove from heat.
 Add butter, one tablespoon at a time, whisking until melted and smooth.
 Once all butter has been added pour into a bowl, covered, and refrigerated until thickened and cooled.
 Mine took about 2 hours to chill.
 Store for up to two weeks in refrigerator.
 ENJOY.